 De Wolf Hopper comes to the Fifth Avenue Theatre next Thursday evening with a reincarnated "Charlatan" and practically a new organization.
 Of the new lyrics composed by Sousa, the most important ones are an introductory song for the comedian, and an ensemble number, "The Golden Car," used in the second act in place of "Ammonia."
-The new members of the company are Hild Clark, Jessie Mackaye, Snitz Edwards an Jeanne Towler.
-The old members of the organ sation recained are Eimund Stanley, Adia Bouvier, Mark Price, Harry P. Stone and Arth Cunningham.
-Man M.
+The new members of the company are Hild Clark, Jessie Mackaye, Snitz Edwards and Jeanne Towler.
+The old members of the organ sation retained are Eimund Stanley, Adia Bouvier, Mark Price, Harry P. Stone and Arth Cunningham.
+NT---- 3.6--- 3.